mainkoon81/ooo-Minkun-Model-Collection-II/README.md

    - *In VI, the **KL-Divergence** (where each `q(z)` is a `finger`) should be **`minimized`**.
 In VI, the **MLE estimator** is the joint of all `q(z)`,
    - *In VAE, the `Jansen's lower bound` as a **KL-Divergence** needs to be **`maximized`**..(where `q(z)` is a mixing coefficient for GMM form with `log(p/q)` as a Gaussian cluster) and each Jansen's lower bound is a `finger`.
 In VAE, the **MLE estimator** is the sum of a bunch of `Jansen's lower bound`ssss.

+   - *In VAE, the latent space will have highly compressed patterns that were learned from the data.
+Anomalies will not "fit" into the scheme of the latent vector and the abnormal part will get lost when generating the output.
+     - That means not only will the Input-Output difference in VAE be larger than with that in AE, you will also be able to locate the abnormal part in a single sample.
+     - As for Anomaly detection task, you can compare the data with the latent spaces not the outputs, thus we won’t need the reconstruction part of the network?

    - __[Story]:__ `**Encoding**: Discover the latent parameter from our dataset` -> `**Decoding**: Generate new data based on the latent memberships`
      - Ok, let's do some reverse enigineering. **Back to the question.
 How to train?** How to find the parameter in the first place?
      - ## `t` and `w` is the key!